GeoscienceAustralia/tcrm/_sources/docs/examples.rst.txt

 -------------------

 An example scenario is also included with the code to demonstrate an individual event simulation.
-This uses Tropical Cyclone *Tracy*, which impacted Darwin, Australia in 1974.
-The example simulation uses the best track data captured in the IBTrACS dataset, with the radius to maximum winds sourced from JTWC.
-TC *Tracy* struck Darwin early on Christmas Morning (1974), and resulted in 68 deaths and the largest peacetime evacuation of a city in Australia's history.
-A more detailed simulation of TC Tracy using TCRM is given in Schofield *et al.*
-(2009).
+This uses Tropical Cyclone *Yas*, which impacted the north Quensland coast in February 2011 as a severe category 4 cyclone.
+The example simulation uses best-track data from the Bureau of Meteorology.
+See the :ref:`scenariomodelling` section for more details.